Danixk/Turing_morphogenesis/README.md

 The code has been adapted to the simulator Kilombo [2].
 Please refer to https://github.com/JIC-CSB/kilombo to install the simulator and/or understand the syntax.

+The algorithm assumes the kilobots have been calibrated for left and right motion.
+Calibration for forward motion is not required.

 ## References
 1. M. Rubenstein, C. Ahler, R. Nagpal, Kilobot: A Low Cost Scalable Robot System for Collective Behaviors, Proceedings of 2012 IEEE International Conference on Robotics and Automation, 3293-3298 (2012).